Closed Wednesdays, Fridays and weekends.

 F - IF = flawless and internally flawless; VVS1 - VVS2 = very very slightly included; VS1 - VS2 = very slightly included; SI1 - SI2 = slightly included; I1 - I2 - I3 = included.

 Inclusions should not be visible to the naked eye until the grade reaches I1, and possibly SI2 (for a person with exceptional vision).

 COLOR: GIA also developed a color grading system using the letters D through Z. Following grade Z, diamonds are considered Light Fancy, Fancy and Intense Fancy.
 The D-Z grades are divided as follows: D-E-F = colorless; G-H-I-J = near colorless; K-L-M = faint color; N-O-P-Q-R = very light color; S-T-U-V-W-X-Y-Z = light color.
-Diamonds come in red, orange, green, blue, purple, brown, black and grey colors.
+Diamonds come in red, orange, yellow, green, blue, purple, brown, black and grey colors.
 The color can be natural - or enhanced.